elightup/erocket/readme.txt

 ### Features

-- Contact info widget
-- Recent posts widget
+- Contact info widget: show company info, including links to social networks, which can helps increasing SEO score.
+- Recent posts widget: show recent posts from a specific category or all categories with 2 layouts (vertical and horizontal).
-- Social sharing buttons
+- Social sharing buttons: scriptless social sharing buttons which is very lightweight.
+No JavaScript, only SVG.

+*If you like this plugin, you might like our other products: [Meta Box](https://metabox.io), [GretaThemes](https://gretathemes.com), [Slim SEO](https://wpslimseo.com).*

 == Installation ==